dit4c/dit4c-website/src/running.md

 Docker image:
 <https://hub.docker.com/r/_/cassandra/>

+## DIT4C Scheduler

-# Scheduler keys
+### Scheduler keys

-DIT4C schedulers use PGP keys for identification & auth.
+DIT4C schedulers use PGP keys for identification, configuration and SSH authentication to compute nodes.
 You will need to create a PGP primary key for each scheduler.
 We'll use `gpg2`.

+#### Key Creation

-First, we create a PGP primary key, solely for certification:
+First, we create a PGP primary key on a separate secure machine, solely for certification:
 ```
 $ gpg2 --full-gen-key --expert
 gpg (GnuPG) 2.1.13; Copyright (C) 2016 Free Software Foundation, Inc.